A 10-year plan for a massive upgrade

 Huge economic engine

 The cargo and free-trade-zone complex helped make Dubai International a cargo hub for the Middle East.
-In 2013, it was the world’s fifth-largest cargo airport, and #7 in the world for passenger traffic―serving more than 66 million travelers.
+It was the world’s fifth-largest cargo airport in 2013, and number seven in the world for passenger traffic―serving more than 66 million travelers.